 Paying for subway and bus.
 If using public transit, you should get a SmarTrip card.
 It is possible to pay by cash on buses, but the fare is higher and they do not provide change.
 For Metrorail, the card is required.
 The card is essentially a rechargable debit card, where you prepay to load some value onto the card.
 You can purchase a SmarTrip card in any Metrorail station, or you can get one online online ahead of time.
 (The card itself cost $2 in addition to the fare you load.)

 You can also use your SmarTrip card on both Metrobus and Circulator branded buses by holding your card over the fare reader when boarding.
-Circulator buses cost $1, and the Metrobus costs $1.75.
-You can transfer across buses for 2 hours if paying with a SmarTrip card, but transferring from bus to rail or vice versa is not free.
+Circulator buses cost $1, and the Metrobus costs $2.
+You can transfer across buses for 2 hours if paying with a SmarTrip card (you will be charged the maximum of the fares on all the buses, but the transfer itself is free).
+Transferring from bus to rail or vice versa is not free.

 Metrorail.
 Metro is sort of a hybrid between a commuter rail and a subway system, more like say the BART in San Francisco than the subway in New York.
 The headways between trains are reasonably good during rush hours, but they can be poor at off times of day.
 See timetable for estimated headways.
 The nearest Metro station to the conference venue is Foggy Bottom, which is on the Blue, Orange, and Silver lines.
 All three of these lines overlap in the core of the city.
 Farragut North is also walkable if you want to pick-up the Red Line.
 Taking any other lines likely involves an in-station transfer (free).
 An interactive rail map is available here.